Our 2023 Prize-giving –

 Committee for 2024

-Chief Judge Sarah Alfrey (Albany Junior High School)
+Chief Judge Sarah Allfrey (Albany Junior High School)

 Co-convenor Helen Haine (Albany Junior High School)